Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 10 - sagemaker-ml/01 README.md

 ## Which One Should You Use?

 - Choose the **Docker & Kubernetes** version if you need scalability, flexibility, and a standardized environment across teams.
-- Choose the **No Containers** version if you prefer a straightforward AWS-managed solution for experimentation and development.
+- Choose the **No Containers** version if you prefer a straightforward, beginners-friendly, AWS-managed solution for experimentation and development.

 Both approaches ensure a productive SageMaker setup, allowing you to develop, train, and deploy ML models efficiently.